RealMrCactus/IPv6-Place/IPv6-Place/README.md

 - [License](#license)

 ## Introduction
-This is a cool markdown page that I created using GitHub Copilot.
-It's a great way to showcase your project or share information with others.
+IPv6-Place is a tool created by me for use of writing images to this [website](https://ssi.place/timr/)

 ## Features
 - Easy to read and write